Henry Bone: Family

-Two of his sons, Henry Pierce Bone and Robert Trewick Bone, were also notable enamellists.
-Another son, Thomas Bone, was a midshipman who was wrecked and drowned in a sloop called Racehorse off the Isle of Man, while yet another, Peter Bone, was a lieutenant in the 36th Regiment, who was wounded at the Battle of Toulouse and died soon after returning to England.
-A fifth son was called to the bar.
+Two of his sons, Henry Pierce Bone and William Bone, were also notable enamellists and Robert Trewick Bone, an oil painter.
+Another son, Thomas Bone, was a midshipman who was wrecked and drowned during the attempted rescue of sailors from the sloop called Racehorse off the Isle of Man, while yet another, Peter Bone, was a lieutenant in the 36th Regiment, who was wounded at the Battle of Toulouse and died soon after returning to England.
+A sixth son was called to the bar.
+Four of Bone's grandchildren followed their father, Henry Pierce Bone and became artists, the most notable being Charles Richard Bone who exhibited enamel and other miniatures at the Royal Academy more than 40 times.